What is an OSA?

 Specific tests

-- Self-test for teaching degree programmes
+- Self-test for teacher education programmes

 - Mostly subject and location specific